dev-protocol/initto/src/posts/tokenization-changes-oss-development.md

 author: Mayumi
 date: 2021-03-17
 socialImage: 'https://initto.devprotocol.xyz/images/posts/20210317/ogp.jpg'
-level: 初級
+level: BEGINNER
 tags:
   - fundamentals
 ---

-This article is a revised version of Dev Protocol’s Medium article, [“The Tokenization of Open Source”](https://medium.com/devprtcl/the-tokenization-of-open-source-10ee0ea90607), for OSS developers.
+This article is a revised version of Dev Protocol’s Medium article, [“The Tokenization of Open Source”](https://medium.com/devprtcl/the-tokenization-of-open-source-10ee0ea90607), for Japanese readers.
+(This is the English version of it.)

 The idea that Opensource Software cannot be a business model is an ancient myth.
 According to a survey made by [OSS Capital](https://oss.capital), a VC specializing in COSS (commercial OSS), the market size has already expanded to around 10 trillion yen in the COSS world.